mightbesimon-archive/vscode-deodorant/README.md

 1. Open this directory in VS Code
 1. Open debug view (`ctrl + shift + D`)
 1. Select `Server + Client` and press `F5`

-### Package Extension

-`vsce package` (requires node package vsce)

-## Future Plans

-* Any new anti-patterns added to qChecker can be added to the extension by adding them to the configuration section of the package.json.
-* Support for different languages could be added.
-* Extensions for different IDES could be developed.

-## Acknowledgements

-James Finnie-Ansley for their work on qChecker.